Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 10 - Security, Debugging and Exception Handling /README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand commonly encountered security threats and consideration.
+- Commonly encountered security threats and consideration.
-- Understand CSRF(Cross Site Request Forgery) and how to handle it in PHP.
+- CSRF(Cross Site Request Forgery) and how to handle it in PHP.
-- Understand SQL Injection and how to prevent it in PHP.
+- SQL Injection and how to prevent it in PHP.
-- Understand how to use die and var_dump as debugging tools in your PHP code.
+- How to use die and var_dump as debugging tools in your PHP code.
-- Understand try-catch and finally statement in PHP to handle exceptions.
+- Try-catch and finally statement in PHP to handle exceptions.
-- Understand the art of debugging and profiling with XDebug in PHP.
+- The art of debugging and profiling with XDebug in PHP.